codingchili/excelastic/README.md

 When the application successfully connects to the ElasticSearch server, the browser will automatically open a new tab.

 If any connection errors occur check that the ElasticSearch listen port matches with the elastic_port in the configuration file.
-Make sure that ElasticSearch is running by directing your browser at [localhost:9200](http://localhost:9200/_count).
+Make sure that ElasticSearch is running by directing your browser at [localhost:9200](http://localhost:9200/).

-Compiling a new fatjar,
+Compiling a new fatjar and run tests,
 ```
 mvn clean package
 ```